 \subsection{Reproducibility Artifacts}

-We release preprocessing scripts, split manifests, and configuration files for \emph{online} evaluation (including EVT and refractory parameters), together with ONNX/TensorRT exporters and latency/FPS harnesses.
-Commit hashes, seed files, and environment manifests are provided to support exact replication of figures and tables (Sections~IV and~VI).
+We release preprocessing scripts, split manifests, and configuration files for online evaluation (including EVT, hysteresis, and merging parameters), together with ONNX/TensorRT exporters and latency/FPS harnesses.
+We provide commit hashes, seed files, and environment manifests to support exact replication of figures and tables in the Results and Ablations.